rust-lang/rust/src/tools/miri/CONTRIBUTING.md

 ## Building and testing Miri

-Invoking Miri requires getting a bunch of flags right and setting up a custom sysroot with xargo.
+Invoking Miri requires getting a bunch of flags right and setting up a custom sysroot.
 The `miri` script takes care of that for you.
 With the build environment prepared, compiling Miri is just one command away:

 ```